sigsum/log-go/doc/roles.md

 A secondary node interacts only with the primary node.
-It is configured with its own signing key (corresponding signatures are seen and verified only by the primary), and the public key of the primary, and the base url of the primary node's itnernal HTTP api.
+It is configured with its own signing key (corresponding signatures are seen and verified only by the primary), and the public key of the primary, and the base url of the primary node's internal HTTP API.

 The secondary periodically polls the primary for new leaves, and copies then to the secondary's trillian instance.
 The trillian